whipowill/php-pd2-filter-builder/README.md

 - consults remote hosted game files
 - builds a preferences file that lists every item in the game
 - you edit the preferences file to your tastes by adding tier labels (1-6)
-- builds loot filter rules based on your config
+- builds loot filter rules based on your preferences
 - opens your game loot filter file and adds them in the right place

-If you add the line ``// !!!PD2LFB!!!`` to your loot filter, and set the path to that filter in ``custom.php``, then running this app will automatically patch your live file.
-This makes it much easier to edit the config as you play and rerun the app often to auto-patch your game.
+This makes it easy to make changes to your preferences as you play.
+Just run the command and it patches your loot filter for you.

 ## Usage